How Does Document Authentication Work?

 What Is Document Authentication?

 Document authentication is the process of authenticating a document to ensure that it is accurate, genuine, and appropriate for its intended purpose.
+This process is not specific to just identification documents, but it also covers other personal documents such as a birth certificate, marriage certificate, death certificate, or any form of corporate documents.

 In the past, document authentication was done manually; however, the advent of digital technologies has revolutionised this field.
 Automated systems and sophisticated algorithms now play a pivotal role in verifying the authenticity of documents quickly and accurately.